sani-coop/edx-documentation/en_us/shared/exercises_tools/text_input.rst

   you define them to all learners.
 They are not translated into different languages.

-Customize Feedback Labels in the Simple Editor
+Customize a Feedback Label in the Simple Editor
 ***********************************************

 In the simple editor, you configure custom feedback labels with the following